0hundred0/0hundred0/README.md

 <br />

-## I am an Animal Lover, Manga/Anime/Comics Geek, and I am a huge Kingdom Hearts fan ##
+## I am an Animal Lover, Manga/Anime/Comics Geek, and I am a bit of runner. ##
-- 💻 I am currently focusing on learning more about back-end development and working on my API (ultima.rest).
+- 💻 I am currently focusing on learning more about the "why" in a techstack.
-- 📚 My favorite tool to use when developing is supabase because the documentation and implementation is very easy to pick up.
+- 📚 Presently, I am engaged in the application of diverse algorithmic methodologies.
 - 👔 I am interested in hearing about new full-time opportunities.
-- 🥷🏾 Random Fact: I am a huge collector of anime figures, my next figure is going to be of [Gilgamesh].
+- 🥷🏾 Random Fact: I am a currently training for a marathon!

 <br />